 #4 Decline Push-up

 Decline Push-ups are good for improving chest strength, as the decline position creates more resistance making the push-up more difficult.
 This is a challenging exercise, so make sure you are ready for it.
+You can use an exercise ball, or a low table or chair.

 - Start Position: Take a normal push-up position, except elevate your feet on a bench or similar support.
 Your body should be very close to parallel to the floor.